TelerikAcademy/SchoolAcademy/shared-presentations/School-Academy-Opening-2016-2017/README.md

 - **Live participation**
   - Attend at least `5` out of `7` meetings
-  - Submit most of the homework assignments
+  - Submit `50%`of all homework assignments
 - **Online participation**
   - Attend less than `5` meetings
-  - Submit `90%` of all homework assignments
+  - Submit at least `90%` of all homework assignments
 - All students are involved in the peer evaluation of the assignments
   - After each homework deadline, you evaluate `3` random homeworks of other students